o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 is expected to be allocated across all symbols.
 Dynamic RB allocation is performed base on C-plane configuration.

-The xRAN library will require that the content of the PRB map should be sorted in increasing order of PRB first and then symbols.
+The O-RAN library will require that the content of the PRB map should be sorted in increasing order of PRB first and then symbols.

 Memory Management
 -----------------

-Memory used for the exchange of IQ data as well as control information, is controlled by the xRAN library.
+Memory used for the exchange of IQ data as well as control information, is controlled by the O-RAN library.
 L1 application at the init stage
 performs:

 -  init memory management subsystem